PhD Comprehensive Exam

 Overview

 Normally, the examination will be held after the completion of all required course work.
 The comprehensive examination is in addition to any course examinations and is intended to test the student’s understanding of the chosen field of study as a whole and the student’s preparation for the thesis research to follow.
 A PhD student must satisfy all the course work requirements and pass the comprehensive examination before being admitted to PhD candidacy.
-In the School of Biomedical Engineering the comprehensive examination is in the form of the PhD Comprehensive Examination.
+MASc students who are preparing to transfer to the PhD program may have their comprehensive exam prior to completing their courses.
+More details can be found here: SBME Transfer from MASc to PhD.

 It is recommended that the Comprehensive Examination be held within 18-24 months of a student’s program start date.
-If the comprehensive exam has not been held within 24 months after the program start date, the student will prepare a status report for the supervisory committee and the School (Graduate Advisor) with a detailed plan for how to prepare for the examination.
+If the comprehensive exam has not been held within 24 months after the program start date, the student will prepare a status report for SBME Student Services, to be reviewed by a (Graduate Advisor) with a detailed plan for how to prepare for the examination and why the 24 month timeline has not been met.
 Based on the report, the supervisory committee and the graduate advisor will determine further deadlines for the student.

 Prior to the comprehensive exam